 Each patient is unique, and we are committed to building trusting relationships by offering individual fertility treatment solutions best suited for couples and single women.
 Our laboratories are equipped with the latest technology to ensure the best conditions for the culturing of gametes and embryos.
 We have extensive experience in freezing and preserving gametes.

-Fertilization procedure outside the body (in vitro fertilization).
-The fertilization of the eggs and the first days of embryo development take place under laboratory conditions.
-In vitro fertilization usually requires stimulation of the ovaries before the procedure.
-If the sperm count of the male is normal, the eggs are fertilized using the traditional IVF method.
+During in vitro fertilisation (IVF), the fertilisation of eggs and sperm and any resulting embryo development, takes place outside of the body in special laboratory conditions.
+In vitro fertilisation usually requires stimulation of the ovaries before the procedure.
+If the sperm count of the male is normal, the eggs are fertilised using the traditional IVF method.
 In the case of male factor infertility, the ICSI (intracytoplasmic sperm injection) method is used.
-In vitro fertilization and its success rate varies for each individual and depends on the causes of infertility.
+In vitro fertilisation and its success rate varies for each individual and depends on the causes of infertility.
 On average, approximately 30% of procedures result in a successful pregnancy.

 To become pregnant, the embryo must attach to the inner surface of a woman’s uterus, or endometrium.
-Two weeks after embryo transfer, a blood test (HCG) shows whether the embryo has implanted.
-Clinical pregnancy can be detected beginning from 6 weeks after the transfer.
+Two weeks after embryo transfer, a blood test (hCG) shows whether the embryo has implanted or not.
+A clinical pregnancy can usually be detected 6 weeks after the transfer using ultrasound examination.